jayroh/joeloliveira.com/_posts/2025-10-26-self-hosting-garage-for-object-storage.md

   </figcaption>
 </figure>

-Due to the work on [Shubox](https://shubox.io) over the years block storage had become an interesting little corner that I've enjoyed researching.
-I had already played with [minio](/2024/10/06/play-with-minio) and found it to be _fine_.
+Due to the work on [Shubox](https://shubox.io) block storage had become an interesting little corner that I've enjoyed researching.
+I had previously played with [minio](/2024/10/06/play-with-minio) and found it to be _fine_.
 Recently, the maintainers of Minio had [decided to change directions](https://www.reddit.com/r/selfhosted/search/?q=minio) in how "open" they wanted to make their "open source" product.
 That's fine.
 With the velocity and severity of these changes, though, it made sense to take a look at something that doesn't risk having an even more severe